pietmichal/raycraft/README.md

 - How to download, compile and run guide.
 - Automated releases with executable in it.
 - Github actions to deploy wasm build to teh internets.
-- Automate contributors list generation
+- Automate nicely looking contributors list generation

 ## Contributors